Applies for managed Chrome Browsers (Windows and Mac).

 Chrome Browser automatically updates with feature and security updates on Microsoft® Windows® and Apple® Mac® computers.
 To try a new version of Chrome Browser before rolling it out to your users, turn off automatic updates.
 Then manually download the new version to test it.

 Important: While auto-updates are off, your users might not receive the latest security updates.
 In that case, you need to update users’ computers to the latest stable version of Chrome manually.

 - When you see a new version of Chrome that you want to test, download the latest version on your test machines.

 - Carry out any verification tests.

-- After you’re done testing, turn on auto-updates, directions below.
+- After you’re done testing, turn on auto-updates.
+Follow the same instructions as above.